tikv/tikv/docs/reference/configuration/raftstore-config.md

 ## Multi-thread Raftstore

- Multi-thread support for the Raftstore and the Apply components means higher throughput and lower latency for standalone machines.
+ Multi-thread support for the Raftstore and the Apply components means higher throughput and lower latency per each single node.
 In the multi-thread mode, each thread obtain peers from the queue in batch, so that small writes of multiple peers can be consolidated into a big write for better throughput.

 ![Multi-thread Raftstore Model](../../images/multi-thread-raftstore.png)